-Beef, Poultry, and egg products
+Beef, Poultry, and Egg products

 In 2019, the United States and Tunisia reached agreement on a health certificates to accompany exports of U.S beef, poultry, and egg products.
-While Halal and Kosher are only a business to business (exporter to importer) requirement, it is impossible to exports into Tunisia meat that is not Halal and it will be rejected by the Tunisian authorities and consumers.

 Plants and Plant Products

 Ministry of Agriculture's Order, dated February 19, 2016, requires an original phytosanitary certificate conforming to the model established by the International Plant Protection Convention (IPPC) to accompany all shipments of plants or plant parts into Tunisia.
 The certificate shall be issued no more than 14 days before export.
 If the exporting country is not the country of origin, shipments shall be accompanied by a re-export certificate and the phytosanitary certificate issued by the country of origin, otherwise the exporting country must mention the country of origin on its certificate.
 The phytosanitary certificate must specify that plants are free of certain diseases, as listed in Ministry of Agriculture's Order, dated May 31, 2012, and it shall include an additional statement attesting that the plants or the plant parts comply with the requirements in Article #4 of the Order dated February 19, 2016.